mjuettner/aws-ssm-ec2ic-demo/README.md

 ![mssh-msftp](img/mssh-msftp-cli.gif)

-This connectivity is still mostly through the SSM service, which establishes the SSH Tunnel.
+This connectivity is still primarily through the SSM service, which establishes the SSH Tunnel.
 The `mssh` or `msftp` command will generate a temporary private/public SSH key pair and make a CLI call to publish the public key to the EC2 instance.
 You can watch this happen if you supply the `--debug` flag to either command.
 Again, access is controlled via IAM, there are still no Security Group rules, and although SSH keys are involved, they are temporary, so don't need to be maintained, distributed, or rotated.
 Users will have an experience very close to what they're used to with ssh/scp.

 ---
 ## **CLI Setup**